What Apple’s Mail Privacy Protection Means for Nonprofits

 Many marketers rely on Open Rate to determine the success of their email marketing efforts.
 It is used to determine the success of re-engagement campaigns, automated nurture flows, and send-time optimization campaigns.

 With this new policy, email marketers can’t assess their email campaign performances accurately.
-But here are five steps you can take to circumvent this and ensure your emails are being read, actioned, and your fundraising remains unimpacted:
+But here are seven steps you can take to circumvent this and ensure your emails are being read, actioned, and your fundraising remains unimpacted:

 1. Update Your Workflow Criteria